komaldm/stereo-visual-odometry-tumvi/README.md

 | **Outdoor 5** | Large-Scale Mixed | Far-field sub-pixel disparity | Eradicated reinitialization loops; highlights long-range degradation. |

 > **Note:** For specific hyperparameter setups per sequence (such as adaptive KLT window sizes, Huber loss scaling thresholds, and custom depth ceilings), refer to the configuration matrices inside the project documentation.
-> ## 📊 Results and Discussion

-The proposed framework was evaluated across three distinct environments from the TUM-VI benchmark, exposing the behavioral trade-offs between a baseline monocular system and the mono-extended stereo pipeline.

 ## 🎬 Execution Videos